Embracing Singlehood, Single Life Blog

 3. Keep your space clean

-While we’re on the topic of bed making specifically, keeping your space clean and organised is a great habit to uphold in general.
-Make a habit to clean after yourself right away, put things away as soon as you finish using them.
-It makes it so much easier, and less messy.
+While we’re on the topic of bed making specifically, keeping your space clean and organised is a great positive habit to uphold in general.
+Make a habit of cleaning up after yourself right away, and put things away as soon as you finish using them.
+It makes it so much easier and less messy.
 When you do this, your space is less likely to become cluttered and dirty on a regular basis.
 And again, having a clean space will make you feel better and make it so much easier to work, be productive and get things done.
 I always say that when you have a physical mess around you, you’ll likely also have one in your head.

 4. Surprise yourself – buy yourself small gifts